top of page

 Laura: "Bloggers and social media influencers have fast become a crucial factor in any PR campaign – with thousands of followers looking online for quick, achievable inspiration it makes perfect sense that brands and businesses will utilize the outlet, too.

-With new bloggers popping up every day it’s important to really focus on those that retain their integrity and focus on providing quality content for their followers; they’re easy to spot – like you, they have beautiful and rich blog feeds and social channels, with lots of interaction and a variety of content." (see, I told you she is good!)
+With new bloggers popping up every day it’s important to really focus on those that retain their integrity and focus on providing quality content for their followers; they’re easy to spot – like you, they have beautiful and rich blog feeds and social channels, with lots of interaction and a variety of content."

 From a Seasons in Colour post on SOAK & SLEEP